verse91/twitter-location/.github/CONTRIBUTING.md

 By submitting a contribution, you represent and warrant that:

 - It is your original work, or you have sufficient rights to submit it.
-- You grant the Aegirus maintainers and users the right to use, modify, and distribute it under the 0BSD license (see LICENSE file)
+- You grant the Twitter Location maintainers and users the right to use, modify, and distribute it under the 0BSD license (see LICENSE file)
-- To the extent your contribution is covered by patents, you grant a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to the Aegirus maintainers and users to make, use, sell, offer for sale, import, and otherwise transfer your contribution as part of the project.
+- To the extent your contribution is covered by patents, you grant a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to the Twitter Location maintainers and users to make, use, sell, offer for sale, import, and otherwise transfer your contribution as part of the project.

 We do not require a Contributor License Agreement (CLA).
 However, by contributing, you agree to license your submission under terms compatible with the 0BSD License and to grant the patent rights described above.
 If your contribution includes third-party code, you are responsible for ensuring it is 0BSD-compatible and properly attributed.